-- SIL was awarded a grant through Department of Developmental Disabilities (DODD), Young Adult Council (YAC) was formed and is a statewide community led council; hands-on/internship approach that will provide young adults the opportunity to participate in a realistic policymaking environment.
+SIL was awarded funding for the third consecutive year from Department of Developmental Disabilities (DODD), to continue the program Young Adult Council (YAC), which is a statewide community led council; hands-on/internship approach that will provide young adults the opportunity to participate in a realistic policymaking environment.
 This program is facilitated by SIL’s Independent Living Specialist, April Shaw.
 Check our calendar for exact dates of classes!

-- SIL has a 96% satisfaction rating for individual services provided.
+- IL has a 95% satisfaction rating for individual services provided.
 Surveys were conducted by a non-direct care staff member at the conclusion of services.
-In addition, 93% reported the CIL assisted them in achieving their goals and 94% of closed consumers would recommend the CIL to friends/family.
-When asked how SIL services will help in everyday life, the most common answer was “knowing how to advocate for myself,” with “managing my disability” and “controlling my own life” tied for second in next common answers shared.
+In addition, 93% reported the CIL assisted them in achieving their goals and 98% of closed consumers would recommend the CIL to friends/family.
+When asked how SIL services will help in everyday life, the most common answer was “making my own decisions,” with “learning how to advocate for myself” and “living in my community” coming in second and third (respectively).

 What the community, social service organizations, funders and individuals with disabilities are saying about us –